Clastify logo

 Students often mix up three accelerations:

-• angular acceleration, which describes the changing rotation of the whole body;
+• angular acceleration, which describes how the rotation of the whole body changes;

-If angular velocity is constant, then (\alpha=0) and (a_t=0).
-Even so, (a_c) is still present for every point not on the axis.
+Constant angular velocity gives α=0\alpha=0 and at=0a_t=0, but aca_c is still present for every point not on the axis.

 Where rotation turns up later

-The same language describes wheels, satellites, charged particles in magnetic fields and coils rotating in generators.
+You use the same language for wheels, satellites, charged particles in magnetic fields and coils rotating in generators.
 For a satellite or charged particle in circular motion, angular speed tells you how quickly the radius line sweeps round.
 For a conducting coil, controlled rotation through a magnetic field is the starting point for generating an electric current.

 The linear equations, translated carefully

-With uniform angular acceleration, the rotational kinematics equations mirror the constant-acceleration equations for straight-line motion.
-Check units before substituting: angular quantities must be in radians, not revolutions or degrees.
+If angular acceleration stays uniform, the rotational kinematics equations follow the same pattern as the constant-acceleration equations for straight-line motion.
+First, make sure every angular quantity is in radians, not revolutions or degrees.

 Linear constant-acceleration quantities and equations matched to their rotational equivalents.